Asghar Khan: Nascent years

-On 15 September 1948, Asghar Khan was succeeded by Nur Khan as Commandant of the College, while he himself was appointed Officer Commanding of a Fighter Bomber Wing based in Peshawar, with operational responsibilities extending to Sargodha and the majority of the operational and transport units of the Air Force.
+On 15 September 1948, Asghar Khan was succeeded by Nur Khan as Commandant of the College, while he was appointed Officer Commanding of a Fighter Bomber Wing based in Peshawar, with operational responsibilities extending to Sargodha and the majority of the operational and transport units of the Air Force.

 After a 10-day gap in supply drops, a mission was undertaken on the night of 17/18 November 1948, during the Indo-Pakistani war.
 Wing Commander Asghar Khan and Squadron Leader M.J.
 Khan successfully flew the first hazardous night sortie, leading to further operations that helped prevent enemy advances.
 Asghar Khan also oversaw the transport of vital equipment, such as a mortar barrel flown from Risalpur to Gilgit.
 His brother, Major Aslam Khan, played a key role on the ground, and had trained the rebels who defeated the Jammu and Kashmir State Forces in the Battle of Muzaffarabad, earning recognition as a "liberator" of Kashmir and as the Legend of Baltistan.

 During the war, which dragged on inconclusively until December 1948, some Pakistani forces continued fighting after the ceasefire due to broken landline and radio communications.
 It was decided that orders for the ceasefire would be airdropped by two DC-3 Dakotas from No. 6 Squadron PAF.
 Asghar Khan organised, briefed and joined the mission himself.
 The briefing was scheduled for 0600 hours and the departure at 0700 on a cold December morning.
 While Khan arrived at 0550 and most of the aircrew were on time, a few were reported late between 0601-0610.
 Reportedly, Asghar Khan was angered by the delay and ordered the entire squadron to report daily at 0400 hours at the air traffic control building until further notice.
 He also ordered Officer Commanding Squadron Leader M.J.
 Khan, to be present and record individual arrival times.